 A soothing blue cumulus of cranesbill clusters beneath laurel, the petals grey veined, stretching for the sky under the sagely green canopy.
 Before such beauty there’s the sweet clingy stuff – the sticky burrs that blight dogs’ coats later in the year – and an empty bed with last year’s faded, crumbling woodchips, the scent lingers still.
 Look again, the bed is not so empty… a crumpled weed control membrane lurks partly hidden by compost, held down by red brick, butting up to decking.
-Silverly shining, a meshed pit shows off yellow ragwort on which cinnabar moth caterpillars’ chomp.
+Shining silver, a meshed pit shows off yellow ragwort on which cinnabar moth caterpillars’ chomp.

-Polly Robinson © 2014
+Polly Stretton © 2014